cipherswami/termux-superuser/README.md

 # Termux Superuser
 Runs Android su with all Termux binaries included, in superuser mode.
-Which implies you can run binaries like nano vim in su mode.
+Which implies you can run binaries like nano, vim in su mode.
 [Rooted Andriod]

 # Motive